flutter/website/src/cookbook/design/fonts.md

 ### TextStyle

-If a [`TextStyle`][] object specifies a weight or style for which there is no exact font file, the engine uses one of the more generic files for the font and attempts to extrapolate outlines for the requested weight and style.
+If a [`TextStyle`][] object specifies a weight or style without a corresponding font file, the engine uses a generic file for the font and attempts to extrapolate outlines for the requested weight and style.

+Avoid relying on this capability.
+Import the proper font file instead.

-## Complete example
+## Try the complete example

 ### Fonts

-The Raleway and RobotoMono fonts were downloaded from [Google Fonts][].
+Download the Raleway and RobotoMono font files from [Google Fonts][].

 ### `pubspec.yaml`